Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Dynamic Programming (DP) Formulation

-The iterated $F$-operator inequality constraint is not linear in $Q$ due to multiple nested minimizations and expectations.
-The constraint can be reformulated as $M$ separate $F$-operator inequalities by introducing $M\!-\!1$ additional decision variables as per the following proposition.
-Using Proposition \ref{proposition:F_operator_inequality_reformulation} to linearize each $F$-operator inequality, \eqref{eq:LP_approach_to_DP_iterated_Qform} becomes an LP.
+The constraint in \eqref{eq:LP_approach_to_DP_iterated_Qform} is non-linear in $Q$ due to nested minimizations and expectations.
+A linear reformulation is obtained by introducing additional decision variables and constraints.
+Following the lines of \cite[Theorem 2]{vanroy_decentADP} and \cite[\S 3.4]{boyd_iteratedBellman}, problem \eqref{eq:LP_approach_to_DP_iterated_Qform} is equivalent to the infinite dimensional linear program: